noel1uk/raindrops-tech-test/README.md

 This means I will write a failing test.
 Then I will write just enough code to make the test past.
-Then I will look for an opportunity to refactor
+Then I will look for an opportunity to refactor.

 This process will then be repeated as necessary.